You can search this SPD section by section or click here to create a single searchable document.

 MPO funding

 The MPO is partly funded through participant and company contributions and partly fully insured.
-The MPO includes an employer group Medicare Part C arrangement that is fully insured and the prescription drug benefits administered by Express Scripts that are self-insured.
+The MPO includes an employer group Medicare Part C arrangement that is fully insured and a Medicare Part D prescription drug plan (PDP) administered by Express Scripts Medicare that is self-insured.
 Each year, ExxonMobil determines the rates of required participant contributions to the ExxonMobil Retiree Medical Plan.
 These rates are based on past and projected Plan experience.
 Participant contributions are paid to a Trustee who manages the funds under the terms of a Trust Agreement between ExxonMobil and the Trustee.
 The Trustee for the EMRMP is:

 The Northern Trust Company